The military wants AI to replace human decision-making in battle

 “That’s a values call,” he said.
 “That’s something you can tell the machine to prioritize in certain ways, but the machine isn’t gonna figure that out.”

-Meanwhile, Applin, an anthropologist focused on AI ethics, said as the program shapes out, it will be important to scan for whether DARPA’s algorithm is perpetuating biased decision-making, as has happened in many cases, such as when algorithms in health care prioritized white patients over Black ones for getting care.
+Meanwhile, Applin, an anthropologist focused on AI ethics, said as the program shapes out, it will be important to scan for whether DARPA’s algorithm is perpetuating biased decision-making, as has happened in many cases, such as when algorithms in health care prioritized White patients over Black ones for getting care.

 “We know there’s bias in AI; we know that programmers can’t foresee every situation; we know that AI is not social; we know AI is not cultural,” she said.
 “It can’t think about this stuff.”